-- Rates of companies from Belarus, Ukraine and Russia on average from $20 to $80 per hour.
+- Rates of companies from Belarus, Ukraine, and Russia on average from $20 to $80 per hour.

 - Developers from India and Indonesia charge between $10 and $50 per hour.

 The development of an app is a complicated process.
 It goes far above “sticking a screen or two together”.
 In order to obtain great results, you must understand what features and functionality are truly necessary and what are the ones to skip.
 As mobile devices are becoming the shopping weapon of choice, make sure you have a well-designed app.
-It could be the game-changer for your business.
+It could be a game-changer for your business.